daytonaio/content/guides/20240820_gpu_utilization.md

 tokenizer.save_pretrained("./gpt2_tokenizer")
 ```

-This script downloads and saves the GPT-2 model and tokenizer into `./gpt2_model` and `./gpt2_tokenizer` directories.
+This script downloads and saves the GPT-2 model and tokenizer.

 Run the script with: